Why Play Matters

 Play instills values.
 (Establishes the lenses for seeing and acting in society.)

-Play experiences help us discover the value of rules, directions, boundaries, manners, attitudes and moral virtues including respect for oneself and others.
+Play experiences help us discover the value of rules, directions, boundaries, manners, attitudes and moral virtues such as respect for oneself and others.

 Play develops, strengthens, and rejuvenates relationships.
 Loving, supportive relationships enable us to develop, learn, and fulfill our potential.